 I was shocked to find an extraordinarily minimalist roadmap for recovery of the other things that go by the wayside along with the prostate – notably urinary continence and erectile function.
 I have invested a lot of energy learning and finding resources which I want to share with you.
 I got tons of excellent help from pioneers around the world – people who had similar experiences and paved the way for me to follow.
 But these stories were hard to find.

 A year after my prostate surgery, I felt ready to start telling my story and created the Recovering Man blog.

 This blog is a bit like a time-delayed broadcast: at least to begin with, I am telling you as if it is in real time, what actually happened a year previously.
 It helps me gain some perspective, while I am still close enough to the emotions to share them.
-Where you see posts dated 2020 or 2019, I have used my extensive notes and journal to write it like it was back then for me.
+Where you see posts dated 2019 to early 2022, I have used my extensive notes and journal to write it like it was back then for me.
 During 2023 I’ve been “catching up” towards real time episodes.
 As of May 2023 the time lag has been reduced to about 3 months.